Podman and Docker Rootless in DDEV

 This removes all existing containers, images, and volumes (similar to docker system prune -a).

-Setting Up Docker Rootless with DDEV
+Setting Up Docker Rootless

 -